 - increased creative thinking

-We’re excited to see forest bathing being practised in London – have a watch of this VIDEO to get an idea of what a session might involve.
+We’re excited to see forest bathing being practised in London – have a watch of the video to see how forests can heal people.